Tetela people: Description

 Today the name "Batetela" is now accepted as the name for people living in the region between Lusambo and the Upper Congo River, in the provinces of Sankuru and Maniema.
 They live by hunting-gathering, fishing, farming, and raising cassava, bananas, and kola nuts.
 They are understood to be related to the then "Wakussu" people who remained in Maniema only separating from them in the late 1800s after the arrival of Arabs and Belgians in the region.
 Many understood as "Tetela" and some of today's Kusu are subgroups of the larger Mongo group.
 The Kusu people are concentrated between Kibombo and Lubao.
 In the mid to late 19th century they were under the rulership of the Kilembwe rulers and chief Kasongo Lushie where some came under the influence of Arab traders while the "Sungu" and other bilingual populations ventured inland towards the eastern section within the Kasai basin.
 At this period of time the term "Wakussu" was used to describe these bilingual populations, which included people who spoke a language known as "Binji" (A Songye language).

 Some of these "Wakussu" groups were understood to be arabised, speaking Swahili and had adopted Islam.
 For example, a group of "Binji" speakers later referred to as "Zappo Zap" were reported to have been arabised.
 A notable person thought to have been from the Wakussu collective was Slave raider known as "Ngongo Lutete" who was also reported to have been arabised.

-The late 19th century ethnic identifier for many of these arabised groups were "filled teeth" (See Mulumba Kusu) which was initially reported as a custom for "cannibals" then later reported as a general custom not necessarily associated with cannibalism providing the people were not referred to as "Batetela".
+The late 19th century ethnic identifier for many of these arabised groups were "filled teeth" which was initially reported as a custom for "cannibals".
+Only later it was understood as a general custom not necessarily associated with cannibalism.

 Belgian authorities in the early twenty century categorised "Kusu" as a people within today's Kivu Province and the term "Tetela" applying to any "Kitetela" speaking people in the Northern Kasai Province.
 According to Emil Torday he was told the name Motetela comes from a god named Motetela, meaning either "he who laughs not" or "he at whom one may not laugh", though this name was not known by the majority populations within the early 20th century and during this same period American missionaries discovered the original term to describe a Supreme deity in "Kitetela" was referred to as "Djungumanga".
 According to Emile Torday The people bearing the Luba title "Sungu" arrived in today's sankuru district with term "Winya" to describe god and not "motetela".
 From the early 20th century the term Winya to describe god evolved to Unya Shungu as the name for god, which allegedly meant father of heavens.

 Tetela have a large and colorful set of proverbs that are used for a wide variety of purposes, from rebuking to encouraging, usually by adults.